phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 In 2011, a little under half of the population of the city of Toronto rented their housing,[^census-2011] and in 2017 home-ownership is out of reach for the young and those with middle and low incomes.[^cbc-squeeze] Long term tenants have a legitimate interest in staying in the communities they themselves have made successful.
 Why should they be subjected to a tenure regime that significantly disadvantages them socially, economically and politically compared to the subsidized homeowning population?

-blah blah ppl do a disservice to their readers and everyone by ignoring this dimension and framing it purely in terms of adversarial self interests. policy is a matter of equilibriums; in canada we've built systems to ensure that only about 6.8 people per million should die every year from residential fires. accepting that rents should always be uncontrolled, even in markets experiencing rapid inflation, directly maps on to one's view regarding how much security of tenure tenants should have.
+We do ourselves a disservice when we ignore this dimension and frame it purely in terms of adversarial self interests.
+In Canada, we've spent a lot of effort and money to ensure that only about 7 people per million will die every year from residential fires.
+When we argue that rents should always be uncontrolled, even in tight markets experiencing rapid inflation, we're implicitly accepting that tenants do not deserve security of tenure.

-The question should be, how can we ensure the proper functioning of the market while also delivering security of tenure?
+Instead, we should be debating how can we best serve our communities while also ensuring the proper functioning of our housing delivery system.

 <h2>Making the economic case for rent stabilization</h2>

 Let's address the main criticism: what about the lack of supply in our housing market?
 While the social benefits are hard to value precisely, the cost of a tight housing market is all too readily apparent &mdash; and might outweigh the benefit.

+When we talk about rental supply, we typically distinguish between the "primary" rental market, where professional landlords operate purpose built rental buildings, and the "secondary" rental market, where individuals rent out their basement apartments or spare condos.[^toronto-2006]

+We typically favour primary rentals because only landlords that operate at scale can provide long-term accomodation and are more capable of absorbing maintenance costs.
+Condo units have a tendency to get flipped, and basement apartments are often vacated for the owner's own use.

-The argument goes something like this.
+The argument against controls goes something like this.
 Rent controls artificially depress the income that landlords can expect from rental properties and therefore hurt any motivation investors may have for responding to demand and creating new rental buildings.
 At the same time, lower rent costs relative to ownership encourage more people to stay in the rental market, therefore creating more demand.
 Seen in this light, a control imposed in response to market failure will therefore exacerbate it.

 Furthermore, rent controls don't just affect new construction, and therefore new tenants; they can have stark effects on existing units as well.
 Faced with a control designed such that increases in rent grow at a rate slower than inflation, or the costs of maintaining the property, existing landlords are strongly encouraged to let their properties deteriorate, or convert them to condominiums.